makeup4ever/audience-particiapation-meter/readMe.md

 ## Use case

 When an anchor wants to get into the stellar network, no one holds its assets.
-There must be market makers that trust this new anchor to allow path paymen
+There must be market makers that trust this new anchor to allow path payments and trading of its assets.
+At the v